GoogleCloudPlatform/java-docs-samples/compute/sendgrid/README.md

 [sample-docs]: https://cloud.google.com/compute/docs/tutorials/sending-mail/using-sendgrid

-## Setup
+## Running on Compute Engine

-Before you can run or deploy the sample, you will need to do the following:
+To run the sample, you will need to do the following:

 1. [Create a SendGrid Account](http://sendgrid.com/partner/google).
 As of September 2015, Google users start with 25,000 free emails per month.
 1. Create a compute instance on the Google Cloud Platform Developer's Console
-1. SSH into that instance.
-If SSHing from the Developer's Console, switch to user managed if necessary.
+1. SSH into the instance you created
 1. Update packages and install required packages sudo apt-get update && sudo apt-get install git-core openjdk-8-jdk maven
 1. Clone the repo